collective/collective.recipe.backup/collective/recipe/backup/README.txt

     >>> print system('bin/backup')
     --backup -f /sample-buildout/var/filestorage/Data.fs -r /sample-buildout/var/backups
     INFO: Backing up database file: ...

+You can restore the very latest backup with ``bin/restore``:

+    >>> print system('bin/restore')
+    --restore -o /sample-buildout/var/filestorage/Data.fs -r /sample-buildout/var/backups
+    INFO: Restoring...

+You can also restore the backup as of a certain date.
+Just pass a date argument.
+According to repozo: specify UTC (not local) time.
+The format is ``yyyy-mm-dd[-hh[-mm[-ss]]]``.

+    >>> print system('bin/restore 1972-12-25')
+    --restore -o /sample-buildout/var/filestorage/Data.fs -r /sample-buildout/var/backups -D 1972-12-25
+    INFO: Date restriction: restoring state at 1972-12-25.
+    INFO: Restoring...

 For quickly grabbing the current state of a production database so you can download it to your development laptop, you want a full backup.
 But